philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 -Jogar meus medos no vento

 I am desperate for a touch of heaven
--Estou desesperado pelo toque do cÈu
+-Estou desesperado pelo toque do c–∂u

 oh - oh

 You're the fire in the morning
--VocÍ È o fogo na manh„
+-Voc–ñ –∂ o fogo na manh—Å

 You're the cool in the evening
-- vocÍ È o frio na noite
+- voc–ñ –∂ o frio na noite

 The breath in my soul
--A respiraÁ„o em minha alma
+-A respira—É—Åo em minha alma

 All the life in my bones
 -toda a vida nos meus ossos

 There is no hesitation
--n„o h· hesitaÁ„o
+-n—Åo h—Ä hesita—É—Åo

 In Your love and affection
 - em seu amor e carinho
 It's the sweetest of all
--È o mais doce de todos
+-–∂ o mais doce de todos

 Lord I know my heart wants more of You
--Senhor eu sei meu coraÁ„o quer mais de vocÍ
+-Senhor eu sei meu cora√ß√£o quer mais de voc√™

 My heart wants something new
--Meu coraÁ„o quer algo novo
+-Meu cora—É—Åo quer algo novo

 So I surrender all
--Ent„o eu entrego tudo
+-Ent—Åo eu entrego tudo

 All I want is to live within Your love
--tudo que eu quero È viver dentro do seu amor
+-tudo que eu quero –∂ viver dentro do seu amor

 Be undone by who You are
--ser desfeito por quem vocÍ È
+-ser desfeito por quem voc–ñ –∂

 My desire is to know You deeper
--Meu desejo È te conhecer profundamente
+-Meu desejo –∂ te conhecer profundamente

 Lord I will open up again
 -Senhor eu vou me abrir de novo